Welcome to the attic, where past shows go to be archived. Many of the works can be viewed and purchased at Etsy and directly through us.

 los angeles (some) times

-a (r)evolution and environment - 2 weeks of headlines juxtaposed with inner thoughts, separated by 21 years - collage on canvas and paper
+a (r)evolution of self and environment - 2 weeks of headlines juxtaposed with inner thoughts, separated by 21 years - collage on canvas and paper

 Los Angeles (Some)Times: A (R)evolution of Self and Environment presents two related series composed of seven consecutive days of Los Angeles Times headlines.
 Each work documents the twin progression of environmental crises and our awareness and engagement around them – building a bridge between our individual process of reconciling change and how we might collectively act to build a livable future.
 The first series — the Evolution series — shows headlines dated June 2001 superimposed with an inner monologue of mundane thoughts, such as “I wonder what’s for breakfast” and “I’m running late again.”
 The juxtaposition of one’s routine introspection against dozens of news headlines conveys a relative innocence in a time that predated world-changing events — notably, the acceleration of climate change and the events of September 11, 2001.